Volume discount | |

 Since BEAPER Pico can be assembled in a number of different configurations, a variety of ordering options are available.
 Start with a bare BEAPER Pico PCB, or a PCB with its electronic parts kit, and then determine which optional parts are necessary for your desired configuration.

-BEAPER Pico is available as a bare PCB, or as circuit kit that includes the BEAPER Pico PCB and of all the components that can be soldered directly onto the PCB to fully populate BEAPER Pico's circuits.
-The parts kit includes all of the header pins and sockets to assemble every configuration, but excludes the Raspberry Pi Pico, LCD, and SONAR module.
-A third parts kit including a Raspberry Pi Pico 2 is also available, along with the following optional parts that can be added to BEAPER Pico.
+BEAPER Pico is available as a bare PCB, or as circuit kit that includes the BEAPER Pico PCB and the electronic components that can be soldered onto the PCB to fully populate all of BEAPER Pico's circuits.
+The parts kit includes all of the header pins and sockets to assemble every configuration, but excludes the Raspberry Pi Pico, the LCD display, and the SONAR module which are available to order options.
+A third parts kit consisting of all of the electronic components along with a Raspberry Pi Pico 2 microcontroller module is also available.

 Use the optional 64k colour, 1.54", 240x240 pixel graphical TFT LCD to display parameters, graphics, and even to develop simple games.
 The LCD panel features a pre-soldered header strip that plugs directly into the SPI expansion socket on BEAPER Pico, and it comes with a 3D-printed bracket as well as the two M2 nylon bolts and nuts needed to mount it onto the PCB.

-One way to get robots to detect obstacles is with the addition of a SONAR module.
-BEAPER Pico is designed to use the 3.3V HC-SR04P SONAR module (5V HC-SR04 SONAR modules look similar but do not work reliably at 3.3V), and this module can plug right into a header socket centred on the front edge of the circuit board.
+One way to get your robot to detect obstacles is with the addition of an ultrasonic SONAR distance sensor module.
+BEAPER Pico is designed to use the 3.3V HC-SR04P SONAR module (5V HC-SR04 SONAR modules look similar but do not work reliably at 3.3V), and this module can be plugged right into a header socket centred on the front edge of the circuit board.
 The SONAR module is available by itself, or as part of the BEAPER Bot robot parts kit, below.

 Print your own BEAPER Bot robot chassis and add the robot parts kits to get your BEAPER Pico rolling.
-The robot parts kit includes two 6V, 200RPM N20 gear motors and white plastic wheels, a stainless steel roller ball assembly, and a 4-AA battery holder.
-It's also available with an optional 3.3V SONAR distance sensor module or a VL53L0X ToF Laser distance sensor module (coming soon).
+The robot parts kit includes two 6V, 150RPM N20 gear motors and white plastic wheels, a stainless steel roller ball assembly, and a 4-AA battery holder.
+It's also available with an optional 3.3V SONAR distance sensor module or a VL53L0X ToF LASER distance sensor module (coming soon).

 A shared Digi-Key parts list makes it easy for educational users to pick and choose just the components required to build a custom configuration of BEAPER Pico, and saves costs over buying complete kits.

-When you're ready to assemble BEAPER Pico, the assemby instructions lead you through building it in the educational starter configuration, the robot starter configuration, or with any of its optional parts.
+When you're ready to assemble BEAPER Pico, the assemby instructions lead you through building it in the educational starter configuration, the robot starter configuration, or with any of its optional parts installed.

 Orders are usually shipped within 1-3 days by mail from Canada.
-Delivery times are generally 2-5 days within Canada, 5-12 days to the USA, and may be as long as 3-4 weeks internationally, depending on the country.
+Delivery times are generally 2-5 days within Canada, 5-12 days to the USA, and may be as long as 3-4 weeks internationally, depending on the carrier and destination country.

-All taxes, tariffs, and other import fees for international orders are not included in the product price and are the sole responsibility of the recipient.
+All taxes, tariffs, and other import fees are not included in the product price and are the sole responsibility of the recipient.